 Once activated, Test mode can be deactivated using the GUI by selecting User mode from the Connection Toolbar.
+The user must apply 8 V on the Debug pin to exit Test mode.

 Note: Only switching off "OTP Mode Enable SW12" without changing mode in GUI will not automatically deactivate Test mode, as OTP 8 V on FS2400 debug pin is only a condition for Test mode entry/exit and not a condition to remain in Test mode.